 A boy named Walter is dropped by his mother Mae at his great-uncles' house.
-Later, Walter will find out his great-uncles' big secret.
-And rumors say that Hub & Garth, Walter's great uncles, have stolen much gold & money. (some say they stole it from Al Capone) Did they really steal that money or not?Written by
+Later, Walter will find out his great-uncles' big secret, and rumors say that Hub and Garth, Walter's great-uncles, have stolen a lot of gold and money. (some say they stole it from Al Capone) Did they really steal that money or not?Written by

 15 of 17 people found this review helpful.

 Was this review helpful to you?